ogru/fTree/README.md

 # fTree
-An R package that implements methods for growing complex regression trees
+An R package that implements methods for growing functional regression trees

 To install this package open R or Rstudio and type: devtools::install_github("ogru/fTree")